 With that being said, there are typically at least three to four professionals involved in a real estate transaction in the restricted zone.
 A real estate company, the buyer’s lawyer, a bank, and a public notary are all helpful in their respective areas.

 Please note –

 Transactions outside of the restricted zone do not involve a bank since it is not necessary to establish a real estate trust in those areas.
 Otherwise, the transactions are much the same.
-A Mexican attorney is responsible for drawing up contracts, reviewing the conditions and terms of sale, performing a title search, and pointing out any problems or issues to the buyer.
+Importantly, a Mexican attorney is responsible for drawing up contracts, reviewing the conditions and terms of sale, performing a title search, and pointing out any problems or issues to the buyer.

-The buyer should always have his or her Mexican attorney vs. using the attorney of the seller.
+Keep in mind, the buyer should always have his or her Mexican attorney vs. using the attorney of the seller.
 If an attorney is licensed in Mexico he should be able to produce a “cedula profesional.”
 This document is a registered license to practice law in Mexico and includes a photo of the attorney and his signature.